AnnMarieW/dash-more-components/README.md

  - Automatically convert milliseconds into human readable times.
 For example, 1337000000ms can be display as:
   '15d 11h 23m 20s'  See other available formats in the `timer_format` prop.
  - Specify certain times to trigger a callback.
 This makes it easy to start or stop jobs at a specified elapse time.
- - Improve load and performance times because it is not necessary to fire a callback every second just to update a countdown/stopwatch message.
+ - Improve load and performance times because updates can happen clientside and it is not necessary to fire a callback every second just to update a countdown/stopwatch message.